uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 EKS
 ```

-Additionally we recommend requesting a SSL certificate for the domain you are going to use to access your commons through AWS certificate manager before moving on, you'll need it later.
+Additionally, we recommend requesting a SSL certificate for the domain you are going to use to access your commons through AWS certificate manager before moving on because you'll need it later.